 So how can you save money on small business energy rates?
 Here are 5 easy steps…

 #1 Compare energy suppliers – you could save money!

 There are big financial savings to be made for small businesses owners who switch their gas and electricity suppliers to access a better tariff.
-Whilst it might sound like a headache it’s a fairly quick and easy process if done through a broker.
+Whilst it might sound like a headache it’s a fairly quick and easy process to compare business energy prices if done through a reputable broker.
 The average company could potentially save up to £1000 a year off their bill.

 #2 Flick the switch

 Turning off lights in spaces when they’re not in use can actually save small businesses over £100 a year.
 A polite reminder for staff to ‘turn off the lights’ when they leave in the evening could save you cash.
 On the topic of lights why not change to energy efficient ones such as LED light bulbs rather than halogen or fluorescent light sources?